tranttha/IBM-DS-Course/Course 8 Data visulization with python/Module 4 Creating Dashboard with Plotly and Dash/4.3 Add interactive user input and callbacks/Add Interactivity: User Input and Callbacks.md

                                 html.Br(),
                                 html.Div(),
                                 ])
-# Run the app
+\# Run the app\
 if __name__ == '__main__':
     app.run_server()

 To run the Dash app follow the below steps
-- First, install pandas and dash using the following command in the terminal 1 pip3.8 install pandas dash
+- First, install pandas and dash using the following command in the terminal\
+pip3.8 install pandas dash

-- Copy and paste the below command in the terminal to run the application.
+- Copy and paste the below command in the terminal to run the application.\
-1 python3.8 dash_interactivity.py
+python3.8 dash_interactivity.py

 - Observe the port number shown in the terminal.
 ![alt text](image-6.png)